Safety Advocates: Traffic Deaths Up 60% This Year

 Contact our law firm for help with your pedestrian accident claim

 Pedestrians should not have to risk their lives just to cross the street.
 Sadly, many sustain serious and life-threatening injuries because of negligent drivers.
 If you were injured in a pedestrian accident, knowing which course of action to take may not be clear.
-You likely sustained a serious injuries such as:
+You likely sustained a serious injury such as:

 - Traumatic brain injury